States

 What should you pack for a skilled nursing facility stay?

-The room at a skilled nursing facility isn't large.
-It doesn't need to be.
-But a few familiar things can make a significant difference in how quickly someone settles in.
+The room is small.
+It does not need to be big.
+A few familiar things can make a real difference in how fast they settle in.

 What clothing is best for a rehab facility?